-Magento 2 plugin interceptor system:
+Magento 2 plugin Interceptors system:

 • A plugin(interceptor), is a class that modifies the behaviour of public class method by intercepting a method call